nturner2019/hs-jquery-game-show-philly-springside-chestn-f943/README.md

 <img src="https://s3.amazonaws.com/after-school-assets/nitrous-preview.png" alt="nitrous preview">

-You should see a page with three brown doors:
+You should see a page with three brown doors.
+If you see anything else, try refreshing the page!

 <img src="https://s3.amazonaws.com/after-school-assets/doors.png">

 ### Step 4:

 Open up both `index.html` and `js/gameshow.js` in the Nitrous text editor.
 Your job is to fill in the jQuery selectors that make the doors turn around.
 If you get the selectors wrong, you won't get your prize!
 The selector for each door as to be filled in three separate times.
-Look for the comments in `js/gameshow.js` to figure out where to put the comments.
+Look for the comments in `js/gameshow.js` to figure out where to put the selectors.
+You will be coding your solutoin in `js/gameshow.js`.
+You shouldn't have to change any of the code in `index.html`!

+Remember to click on the door to see what's behind it!

 One last thing, the HTML for every door looks something like this: